apache/sling-whiteboard/remote-content-api/README.md

 This is an _early days_ experiment to implement a document-oriented Remote Content Access HTTP API for Sling content.

+**STATUS** as of November 26th 2020: a simple way of converting Sling Resources to tree-like structures is implemented and used to generate a navigable HTTP API.
+The next step is to inject the [Sling Type System](https://cwiki.apache.org/confluence/display/SLING/Sling+Type+System%3A+motivation+and+requirements) ideas as a declarative way to customize the Resource conversions, define which Resource properties are useful for navigation, which ones can be ignored, how deep to recurse to build a document etc.

 _Document-oriented_ means that the API exposes higher level objects than Sling resources, typically documents which represent website pages and similar content objects.